-Note: Percentiles are disabled when splits are in use, see "Splitting the Primary Chart" on page 345.
+Percentiles are disabled when splits are in use, see "Splitting the Primary Chart" on page 397.

-Note: Some data metrics do not support percentiles.
-These metrics are disabled when percentiles are in use, see "Viewing Percentile Values" on page 340.
+Some data metrics do not support percentiles.
+These metrics are disabled when percentiles are in use, see "Viewing Percentile Values" above.

 When you view percentiles, the main data line is replaced by three customizable percentile lines.
 By default, these lines are: